 The internship clinical experience is two or three semesters (3 credits each) taken sequentially at an off-campus site.
 Each internship consists of 300 total hours of which 120-150 must be direct hours of service to clients.
-Clinical Mental Health Counseling, Addictions Counseling, and School Counseling must deliver a minimum of 120 hours of direct service, whereas Marriage and Family Counseling/Therapy interns must deliver a minimum of 150 direct service hours.
-Of the 150 hours required of MFC/T students, 40% should be relational (i.e., direct service hours delivered to couples and/or families).
+Clinical Mental Health Counseling, Addictions Counseling, and School Counseling must deliver a minimum of 120 hours of direct service and 180 indirect hours of service.
+Whereas Marriage and Family Counseling/Therapy interns must deliver a minimum of 150 direct service hours.
+Of the 150 hours required of MFC/T students, 40% should be relational (i.e., direct service hours delivered to couples and/or families) and 150 indirect hours.
 Typically, group supervision is provided by a qualified university faculty member at the university, whereas individual supervision is conducted by the site supervisor at the agency setting.